pingcap/docs-cn/sql/privilege.md

 revoke all privileges on `test`.* from 'genius'@'localhost';
 ```

 > **Note:** To revoke privileges, you need the exact match.
-If the matching result cannot be found, an error will be displayed.
+If the matching result cannot be found, an error will be displayed:
 >
 > ```
 > mysql> revoke all privileges on `te%`.* from 'genius'@'%';